w3f/polkadot-wiki/docs/general/ledger.md

 :::

-The Polkadot Ledger Generic App will allow to use your Ledger device on the Relay Chain and parachains as well, without being affected by runtime upgrades.
+The Polkadot Ledger Generic App will allow you to use your Ledger device on the Relay Chain and parachains without being affected by runtime upgrades.
 The goal is to provide a single application for the entire Polkadot ecosystem without compromising security.
-This new app will also count with Clear Signing which allows you to see what you sign on a trusted display.
+This new app will also count with Clear Signing, allowing you to see what you sign on a trusted display.
 This way, unintentionally signing rogue transactions can be avoided.
 [See this page](./transaction-attacks.md) to understand the importance of verifying transactions before signing them.

 The Polkadot Ledger Generic app brings the following benefits: